Distracted Pedestrians and Bicyclists

 Texting pedestrians walk slower (Schabrun, Van den Hoorn, Moorcraft, Greenland & Hodges, 2014), delay initiating crossing (Banducci, 2015; Banducci, Ward, Gaspar, Schab, Crowell, Kaczmarski & Kramer, 2016), deviate from a straight path (Lamberg & Muratori, 2012) and have slower reaction times (Masuda, Sekine, Sato & Haga, 2014).
 They are 3.9 times more likely to exhibit "unsafe crossing behavior" (Thompson, Rivara, Ayyagari & Ebel, 2012) and much less likely to look for approaching traffic (Fitzpatrick, Gómez, Knodler, McKinnon, Pires, 2015).
 Moreover, unsafe street crossing is inversely related to the amount of texting, as measured by the number of head turns toward the device and the number of characters typed (Banducci, 2015).
 The one study (Byington & Schwebel, 2013) of mobile internet use on smart phones found the same risky behaviors exhibited by texters.

 I have seen the consequences of such behavior.
-In one case, a texting teenage pedestrian was unaware of wandering out of a crosswalk into an intersection where he stopped and was then struck.
-In another, a texting pedestrian was struck while crossing a busy street, oblivious to the red light and an approaching bus that was traveling only fifteen mph.
-Moreover, lest anyone think that only younger pedestrians are injured due to distraction, the literature contains cases of pedestrians as old as 72 years of age (Edell, Jung, Solomon & Palu, 2013).
+The case of the pedestrian shown in the figure above is but one example.
+In another, a texting teenage pedestrian was unaware of wandering out of a crosswalk into an intersection where he stopped and was then struck.
+Lest anyone think that only younger pedestrians are injured due to distraction, the literature contains cases of pedestrians as old as 72 years of age (Edell, Jung, Solomon & Palu, 2013).

 Lastly, bicyclists are often distracted.
 An observational study (Wolfe, Arabian, Breeze, & Salzler, 2016; see also self-report data from Useche, Alonso, Montoro, & Esteban, 2018) found that almost a third of bicyclists were distracted, with the number reaching 41 percent during rush hour.
 However, another phone interview study (De Waard, Schepers, Ormel, & Brookhuis, 2010) reported a much lower percentage in the single digits.
 In contrast, a controlled research study found that 25 percent of test bicyclists responded to a text message while pedaling, although some performed compensatory behavior (Nygårdhs, Ahlström, Ihlström, & Kircher, 2018).